SharePoint/sp-dev-docs/docs/general-development/how-to-create-sharepoint-workflows-using-visual-studio.md

 > **Note:**
-> You can find the workflow depicted in Figure 1 as a workflow sample on MSDN here:  [SharePoint 2013: Route workflows to states depending on actions and events](http://code.msdn.microsoft.com/officeapps/SharePoint-Route-25a25d87).
+> You can find the workflow depicted in Figure 1 as a workflow sample on MSDN here:  [SharePoint: Route workflows to states depending on actions and events](http://code.msdn.microsoft.com/officeapps/SharePoint-Route-25a25d87).